Skip to content Exit mobile menu

 2.3 Resolution of disputes

-Any disputes regarding fines should be referred to the Head of Library Experience, or the Senior Library Advisors.
+Any disputes regarding fines should be referred to the Library and Student Hub Manager.
 Fines may be waived if extenuating circumstances apply.

 3. Reserving and recalling